unikraft/unikraft/doc/guides/kraft.rst

   system in addition on how to use ``kraft`` with Docker is covered in :ref:`advanced_usage`.

-Once ``kraft`` it installed you can begin by initializing a new unikernel repository using ``kraft init``.
+Once ``kraft`` is installed you can begin by initializing a new unikernel repository using ``kraft init``.
 As an example, you can build a Python 3 unikernel application by running the following: ::